holdennguyen/wordpress-route53-lightsail/README.md

     <picture><img width="300rem" src="./assets/static-ip-complete.png"></picture><br>
 Now my instance has a <b>new IP (static): 13.229.25.92</b> attach to it.
 Save this IP for step mapping domain in the next step.<br>
     <picture><img width="400rem" src="./assets/new-static-ip.png"></picture><br>
+For more information, see <a href="https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-create-static-ip">Create a static IP and attach it to an instance in Amazon Lightsail</a>.

 <h2>Register Domain in Amazon Route 53</h2>
 Navigate to the <b>Route 53</b> console from <a href="https://console.aws.amazon.com/" target="_blank">AWS Management Console</a>.<br>